How to Start Chrome and run in Safe mode? If this is the question whose answer you’re looking for? The blog post is dedicated to you.

 Now the problem is that there’s no safe mode available in the Chrome browser like Firefox browser.
 What to do now?
 Fret not; it has various options that offer the same functionality which in result save you from the trouble.

-According to the information shared on the Google Operating System blog, they pointed that to troubleshoot the issue related to Chrome browser users can run its Incognito mode.
+According to the information shared on the Google Operating System blog, they pointed that to troubleshoot the issue related to the Chrome browser users can run its Incognito mode.

 In case, you want to troubleshoot the issue without uninstalling the browser; then you can take help of Incognito mode.
 This is useful because it starts a browser without extensions.

-How to Start Chrome in Safe Mode
+How to Launch Chrome in Safe Mode

 Until the company releases the separate Safe mode for Chrome browser, users need to take help of Chrome Incognito mode to troubleshoot the issue.